runnndmc/ear-q-landing/README.md

 <img src="https://i.ibb.co/0X8RhK3/Screen-Shot-2020-06-19-at-3-58-35-PM.png">

 This `shared` folder consists of reusable react components that are used in more than one component.
+Notice that the `Layout` component is used in both the `Products` component and the `ProductDetail` component.
+The `Layout` component holds both the `Nav` component and the `Footer` component.